• Products

 3. When prompted, connect to your cloud site.
 This step is needed so we can display accurate information about users.

-4. On the Review all email domains screen, review each email domain and mark it with one of the following decisions:
+5. After the assessment is complete, review each email domain and mark it with one of the following decisions:

 Decision